Lonesome Figures

 "See you Saturday," Mo said.

-He turned and went left, toward the station.
+He turned and went left.
 His footsteps were quiet on the damp pavement.
-At the corner he could see the blue and red roundel of the Underground sign hanging above the entrance to the steps, its familiar colours softened by the damp air into something almost warm.
+At the corner he could see the blue and red roundel of the Underground sign above the entrance to the steps, its familiar colours softened by the damp air into something almost warm.
 He made a decision of the small and private kind, the sort that doesn't announce itself, and did not look back.

-Behind him, after a moment, he heard them moving off together in the other direction.
-The sound of their footsteps settling into the same easy rhythm.
+Behind him, after a moment, he heard them moving off in the other direction.
+Their footsteps finding the same easy rhythm together, the way they always did, quickly and without effort, as though their bodies had already agreed on a pace before their minds had.
 A low exchange of words he didn't try to make out.
 Then a laugh from Jess, brief and unguarded, the kind that isn't meant to carry.

 Mo went down the steps.
 The warm stale air of the Underground rose to meet him, the breath of the city from somewhere far below, and he followed it down past the adverts and the yellow tiles and the dwindling foot traffic of the late evening, through the barriers with his card, onto the platform where a few other people stood in the particular solitude of the last trains, each one an island.